 Read moreWhen someone suffers harm due to a medical professional’s negligence, the effects often ripple out to those around them.

-It’s important to note that you cannot make a nervous shock claim if you were directly injured by a medical professional.
+It’s important to note that you cannot file a wrongful death lawsuit if you were directly injured by a medical professional.
 However, you may have a separate medical negligence claim instead.

 If your loved one’s been injured by medical negligence, contact us today.
-With decades of experience and expert training in both psychiatry and law, our legal team is uniquely equipped to handle your nervous shock claim.
-Our resources include Australia’s largest network of medical experts, providing strong evidence to bolster your case.
-The result is hundreds of nervous shock claims successfully finalised over the last 25 years.
+With decades of experience and expert training in both psychiatry and law, our legal team is uniquely equipped to handle your wrongful death claim.

-Find out if you’re eligible for a nervous shock claim today.
+Find out if you’re eligible for a wrongful death claim today.

-Below are some of the most common cases of medical negligence that can lead to psychiatric injury in close relatives.
-If your loved one was harmed, became ill, or died in any of these situations, you may have a nervous shock claim.
+Below are some of the most common cases of medical negligence that can lead to a wrongful death claim:

-These are just some of the nervous shock cases we have handled over the years — there are many more situations where you may be able to claim.
+These are just some of the wrongful death claims we have handled over the years — there are many more situations where you may be able to claim.

-If you’re unsure whether you’re eligible, speak to one of our lawyers today.
-As experts in medical negligence and nervous shock, we have the experience to determine whether you have a claim and how much you could be entitled to.
+If you’re unsure whether you’re eligible, speak to one of our wrongful death attorneys today.
+As experts in medical negligence, we have the experience to determine whether you have a claim and how much you could be entitled to.

 Lily’s husband, Albert, went to the hospital with calf pain and shortness of breath but was quickly discharged.
 When he returned the next day with similar symptoms, tests revealed a major blood clot and right heart strain.
 Sadly, Albert suffered a heart attack and passed away shortly after.
 As a result of her husband’s death, Lily developed severe depression and PTSD.